devlikeapro/waha/docs/site/content/en/docs/how-to/send-messages/index.md

 1. Provide a URL for the voice.
 2. Encode the whole file content into base64 and send it in the request body.

+Please make sure your file has **OPUS** encoding and packed in OGG container.

 #### URL
 ```json
 {